 The above link can help you to identify other species of mushrooms and give you a healthy knowledge of the mycology here in the Northwest.
 I urge you to get familiar with these species so you know what you are picking and so you are educated about many of the different mushrooms you will encounter in the woods.

 How to Clean and Store Morel Mushrooms

-Morels should be rinsed clean and if not eaten right away, placed in a refrigerator.
+Morels should be scrubed with a mushroom brush but if you do not have a mushroom brush they should be rinsed clean and if not eaten right away, placed in a refrigerator.
 I place mine in a bowl lined with paper towels and cover them with paper towels when kept in the fridge.
 Bugs or mites may crawl out of the spongy tops of the shroom when cold and drop to the bottom of the bowl; this is why I cover them.

 - Use them in your food.

 By far the better way to clean your mushrooms is to use a mushroom brush like the one above.

 Dehydrating Your Mushrooms Will Keep Them From Spoiling

 If you have a dehydrator, then you can dehydrate your morels and they will last for years.
 Place them into an air-tight bag or jar and put them away.
 When you want to use them, place them in a bowl of water for a few hours and they will return to their original size.
 They lose some of their taste but are still great in your food.
 They are sold this way to consumers and I store mine this way.